They say there is no better way to experience a new country than on a motorcycle. And to all intents and purposes, I have to agree.

-As of this year, the 650 version is discontinued to make way for more town-friendly options to keep up with the market.
+In 2021, the 650 version was discontinued to make way for more town-friendly options to keep up with the market.

 So there we have it, our most comfortable touring motorcycles to suit your choice of biking style.

 As mentioned above, the issue of comfort can often be subjective.
-If there’s something you want to add to the list, head on over to our Instagram feed and leave your comments!
+So if there’s something you want to add to the list, head on over to our Instagram feed and leave your comments!

 Want more like this?
 We’ve got your back!